The Case-Book of Sherlock Holmes

 The Case-Book of Sherlock Holmes is the final set of twelve (out of a total of fifty-six) Sherlock Holmes short stories by British writer Arthur Conan Doyle first published in the Strand Magazine between October 1921 and April 1927.

 Title of collection

 The first British edition of the collection, published by John Murray, and the first American edition, published by George H. Doran Co., were both published in June 1927.
-However, they had slightly different titles.
-The title of the British collection was The Case-Book of Sherlock Holmes (hyphenated "Case-Book"), whereas the title of the American edition was The Case Book of Sherlock Holmes ("Case Book" as two words).

-Further confusing the issue of the title, some later publishers released the collection under the title The Casebook of Sherlock Holmes ("Casebook" as a single word).
+However, in the title of the British collection "Case-Book " was hyphenated.
+In the American edition it appeared as "Case Book" (two words).
+Some later publishers released the collection under the title The Casebook of Sherlock Holmes ("Casebook" as a single word).

 Contents

 The first edition of The Case-Book, published by John Murray in 1927, does not present the stories in the order in which they were published: